-In practice, the issuance of stock at a discount (i.e., below its par value) is not usual because it is legally prohibited in many countries and stats.
-This legal restriction partially explains the reason of choosing a very low par value by most of the companies.
+In practice, the issuance of stock at a discount (i.e., below its par value) is not usual because it is legally prohibited in many countries and states.
+This legal restriction partially explains why companies mostly choose a very low par value for their stock.

 - at par.

 - at $10 per share of common stock and $120 per share of preferred stock.

 - at $0.8 per share of common stock and $80 per share of preferred stock.